-The hemocytometer requires only minimal special tools (only the slide and a microscope), anyone can perform the assay with sufficient training, it can be used for counting cells a wide variety and types and makes use of the researcher as the visualization tool.
+The hemocytometer requires only minimal special tools (only the slide and a microscope), anyone can perform the assay with sufficient training, it can be used for counting cells of a wide variety and types and makes use of the researcher as the visualization tool.
 Thus it remains the gold standard for counting cells.

 Unfortunately, the hemocytometer has its limitations.
 The first is ensuring that the rules for counting cells are posted and agreed upon – the pattern of counting is critical to ensure that everyone gets the same answer.
-Second, it can require a great deal of training to ensure that the counting cells is done consistently (try getting a few of you lab mates to have a go at counting cells using the same hemocytomer and you might be surprised with the results!).
+Second, it can require a great deal of training to ensure that the counting cells is done consistently (try getting a few of your lab mates to have a go at counting cells using the same hemocytometer and you might be surprised with the results!).
 A third limitation of the hemocytometer is the reliance on trypan blue for dead-cell discrimination.
-Finally as a manual method, it is very tedious for counting cells in anything more than just a few samples.
+Finally, as a manual method, it is very tedious for counting cells in anything more than just a few samples.

-The other options are automatic systems for counting cells, which can be divided into three major categories: image-based technologies, impedance counting technologies (Coulter principle) and flow cytometry based methods.
+The other options are automatic systems for counting cells, which can be divided into three major categories: image-based technologies, impedance counting technologies (Coulter principle), and flow cytometry-based methods.